OpenMoonRay/openmoonray-docs/docs/moonray/maps/DebugMap.md

   - render = 1

   <p>Specifies what space the input normal is in.
-Usually this is tangent space for texture maps and render space for projections<\p>
+Usually this is tangent space for texture maps and render space for projections</p>

   </p>